mlanser/100-days-of-code/r1-log.md

 * More Python refresher - revisiting comprehensions and some examples from yesterday.
 Still trying to wrap my head around this ... :-|
 * Working with Python classes.

+### R1D8 - 22MAY2020
+* More Python refresher - classes and methods and inheritance ... that's it for today :-)